 Nextech AR CEO Evan Gappelberg Presenting at the Emerging Growth Conference September 14, 2022

-Nextech AR Solutions (NASDAQ:NEXCF)SUNNYVALE, CALIFORNIA, USA, September 12, 2022 /EINPresswire.com/ -- Nextech AR Solutions Corp. (“Nextech” or the “Company”) (OTCQB: NEXCF) (CSE: NTAR) (FSE: N29), a Metaverse Company and leading provider of augmented reality (“AR”) experience technologies and 3D model services is pleased to announce that CEO Evan Gappelberg will present at the Emerging Growth Conference on September 14, 2022, discussing the Company’s involvement in 3D modelling for eCommerce and ARway, the disruptive spatial mapping technology for the Metaverse.
+Nextech AR Solutions Corp. ("Nextech" or the "Company") NEXCF NTAR (FSE: N29), a Metaverse Company and leading provider of augmented reality ("AR") experience technologies and 3D model services is pleased to announce that CEO Evan Gappelberg will present at the Emerging Growth Conference on September 14, 2022, discussing the Company's involvement in 3D modelling for eCommerce and ARway, the disruptive spatial mapping technology for the Metaverse.
 The presentation will be webcast and an archived recording will be made available in the Investors' section of the Nextech AR website.

 Nextech AR invites individual and institutional investors as well as advisors and analysts, to attend its presentation at the Emerging Growth Conference.